 Stimulants (e.g. cocaine, meth): Stimulant withdrawal effects may be seen within 24 hours of last use, with some of the effects lasting for 3 to 5 days.

 Marijuana: Marijuana withdrawal is generally mild; symptoms typically start between 1 to 3 days after the last use, peak between days 2 and last only for a few days.

-Our Florida detox center treats mild to moderately severe withdrawal symptoms.
-Furthermore, we know how difficult it can be to want to stop using drugs but be too afraid of withdrawal sickness.
+Florida detox centers treat mild to severe withdrawal symptoms.
+Furthermore, They know how difficult it can be to want to stop using drugs but be too afraid of withdrawal sickness.
 The mere thought of drug withdrawal often creates anxiety for addicts.
 For many, difficult withdrawals are what drive addicts to continue to use.
 Moreover, withdrawal symptoms can vary depending on individual body chemistry, quantity of drugs, and the type of drug.
 However, there are several withdrawal symptoms that are common to those suffering from drug and alcohol withdrawal.
 These include:

 - Trembling and shaking

 - Cold sweats and chills